-What society might look like
+What society could look like

 The impact of the league on world history is considerable.
 The Haudenosaunee came up with the idea of equality and liberty for all.
 They may not have been the first but they influenced the European colonists settling in the United States as well as important 18th century European thinkers.
 As a consequence freedom, equality and brotherhood became the motto of the French Revolution.
 Freedom and equality are still amongst the most important values people believe that societies should be based.1